munkireport/munkireport-php/docs/configure.md

 How to configure Munkireport
 =====

 Munkireport is configured using a config file (config.php).

+You can also configure Munkireport using the environment, or using a `.env` file placed in the root which contains environment variables.
+See `.env.example` for environment settings.
+This is more common for docker deployments.

+**NOTE**: Configuration is loaded in this order:

+1. `config_default.php`
+2. `.env / ENVIRONMENT`
+3. `config.php`

+Which means that `config.php` overwrites everything else.

 For the time being, read config_default.php.
 In the comments you'll find information about each setting.